vidya341/Compressor-and-Decompressor-Java-Project/README.md

 File Input Stream to read the bytes of the input file.
 File Output Stream to contain the output file in the same directory.
 Gzip Output Stream to compress the file.
-Gzip Input Stream to compress the file.
+Gzip Input Stream to decompress the file.